What are Electric Bikes?

 The batteries are lithium ion and are typically held on the down tube or on a rack on top of the rear wheel.
 Increasingly the batteries are inside the down tube, so that they are not visible at all.
 The capacity of the battery is measured in amp hours or watt hours.
 The Bosch battery comes now in four sizes – 300, 400, 500 and most recently 625 watt hours.

-A 400 watt hour battery will give the bike a range of upto about 80 miles depending on the level of assistance used.
+A 400 watt hour battery can give the bike a range of about 70 miles depending on the level of assistance used, the type of bike and where/how it’s being ridden.
 However the broad rule of thumb we use is that a 400 watt hour battery will give a range of about 40 miles, a 500 watt hour battery 50 miles etc. This assumes average use of the levels of assistance and on varying terrain.
 It is by no means a best case and is what we believe is very achievable.

 What battery do I need?